Bank-backed auto loans come with the benefit of long-standing business models and tend to have the additional perk of in-person customer service.

 Cons

-• Vehicle information is required.
-In order to apply you must have your vehicle identification number available, which can be a challenge for those still shopping around for a car.
+• Vehicle information is required: In order to apply you must have your vehicle identification number available, which can be a challenge for those still shopping around for a car.

-• No prequalification.
-Prequalifying for an auto loan can provide you with a firm grasp on expected costs and terms before you fill out a full application — a benefit not offered by M&T Bank.
+• No prequalification: Prequalifying for an auto loan can provide you with a firm grasp on expected costs and terms before you fill out a full application — a benefit not offered by M&T Bank.

 Bank of America auto loans

-The bank offers many benefits, such as competitive (though average) rates and a fast funding timeline.
+There are multiple benefits as well, such as competitive (though average) rates and a fast funding timeline.
 But to get rate discounts, you must be a preferred rewards member with a deposit or investment account balance of $20,000.

 Pros